kydzoster/symbols/README.md

 ## Features

 + Nav Bar
- The Nav Bar is fixed at all times, includes a logo and links to 'Home', 'Log In' and 'Register' when not logged in, and 'Home', 'Add Book', 'My Books' and 'Log Out' when not logged in.
-It also collapses on small and medium screens.
+ The Nav Bar is fixed at all times, includes a logo and links to 'Symbols'-aka index, 'Home', 'Countries', 'Log In' and 'Register' when not logged in, and 'Symbols', 'Home', 'Countries', 'New Symbol' and 'Log Out' when logged in.
+It also collapses on mobile screens.

 + Log In / Register options.
- There are Log in and Registration options in both the collapsable nav bar, standard nav bar and in the footer.
-It is important for this site to have register and log in Features so you are able to add and save your own books.
+ There are Log in and Registration options in both the collapsable nav bar and standard nav bar.

-+ My books view.
++ Countries.
- The My books views allows you to store, edit and delete all the books you have uploaded.

-+ Ability to add a book to your own view through the use of a switch.
- Used to share a book onto the homepage or just store for your own purpose.
+ The Countries page allows a user to see what countries currently are in the database to avoid useless search for countless of countries with symbols.

++ New Symbol.
+ The New symbol allows to insert Country name, Symbol name, Symbol Image and Symbol Description, all fields are mandatory.

 + Footer.
- The Footer includes copyright information in regards to the site, social links taking you to the developers GitHub and LinkedIn and a Register option if you aren't already a member.
+ The Footer includes copyright information in regards to the site and social links taking you to the developers GitHub and LinkedIn pages.

 ## Features left to Implement

-+ Search by Genre filter.
- Once the site is more established and therefore has more people uploading books, there will be a need to filter down the book choices via Genre.

-+ Able to save other books from the homepage into your own 'My Books' view.
- The goal of the site in the long run will be to essentially save and 'buy/download' therefore we will need an option to save a book into the 'My Books' view, very similar to a shopping cart in online shopping.

-+ Ability to buy/download the books on the homepage.
- I would like my users to be able to watch advertisements and then download the book for a very small fee or preferably free.
-In the meantime I can provide a link to another site for my users to buy.
++ Edit and Delete only your content.

++ Alphabetical search when there are hundreds of countries, currently it is not feasable for a few countries.

++ View all symbols by clicking on a country name.

++ Adding a country flag image in countries page.

++ Saving images on database instead of having them by url, for images on url might be removed which would cause symbol image to disapear.

 ## Technologies used